codr7/swift-interpreter/README.md

 <br/>
 Each design has it's strengths and weaknesses; stacks need to be shuffled and registers allocated; but I find stacks more elegant and easy to reason about.

-## syntax
-To avoid spending a lot of time on parsing, we'll stick with a strict prefix syntax.

 ## versions
 Each version focuses on a one or a few key areas of functionality.